sharax/crowds/data/tasks/Indian_Holidays/README.txt

 METHODOLOGY:
 	TASKS
-	A random Sample 20 holidays and year from this list weighted by their name (alphabetically) from the corpus.
+	A random Sample 20 holidays was chosen from the corpus.

 	ANSWERS
+	A point estimate answer.
 	type: date (DD-MM-YYYY).